-How to Get Better at Soccer: 9 Practical Tips to Improve Faster
+How to Get Better at Soccer: 9 Tips You Can Start Today

-I’ve played soccer since I can remember, at various levels of the U.S. soccer pyramid, from club to high school, college, and amateur/semi-professional teams in the 4th division of U.S. Soccer.
-I also graduated from San Jose State University with a degree in Kinesiology: rehab science and I am a Certified Personal Trainer, Certified nutritionist, and soccer coach.
+I’ve played soccer ever since I can remember, at different levels of the U.S. soccer pyramid, from club to high school, college club soccer, and amateur/semi-professional levels.
+I also graduated from San Jose State University with a degree in Kinesiology: Rehab Science, and I am a Certified Personal Trainer, Certified Nutritionist, and soccer coach.

 How Do You Get Better at Soccer?

-Becoming a better soccer player requires a holistic approach that combines technical skills development, physical fitness, mental toughness, and recovery to succeed in this physically demanding sport.
-The best soccer players understand that improvement does not come overnight, and instead it comes from practicing consistently for a long period of time.
+Becoming a better soccer player requires a holistic approach that combines technical skills development, physical fitness, mental toughness, and recovery.
+The best soccer players understand that improvement does not come overnight, and instead it comes from practicing consistently over a long period of time.

-The following nine practical tips will give you a complete roadmap for improvement, covering the most important things you need to focus on improving.
-Follow these steps, and you’ll set yourself up to become a better soccer player at any level.
+These nine following tips will give you a complete roadmap for improvement, covering the most important things you need to focus on to see real improvement.
+Follow these tip, consistently and over a long period of time, and you’ll set yourself up to become a better soccer player at any level.

 Build a Real Passion for the Game

-Building a real passion for the game is the foundation of your soccer journey, and it’s what separates a great soccer player from an average player.
-When you truly love and enjoy the game, training sessions become something you want to do rather than something you have to do, and you’ll naturally find yourself taking more actions to improve.
+Building a real passion for the game is the foundation of your soccer journey because it is what separates a great soccer player from an average player.
+When you truly love and enjoy the game, training sessions become something you want to do rather than something you have to do, and you’ll naturally find yourself taking the right steps to make time for training.

-Passion fuels discipline, keeps you motivated during tough periods, and helps you stay committed to your long-term goals, even when progress feels slow.
-The more connected you are to the sport, the more likely you are to put in the conscious effort to improve daily, weekly, and yearly by truly analyzing all of the actions you make every day.
+Passion fuels discipline, keeps you motivated during tough times, and helps you stay committed to your long-term goals, even when progress feels slow.
+The more connected you are to the sport, the more likely you are to put in the conscious effort to improve daily, weekly, and yearly by analyzing all of the actions you take every day.

 Develop Discipline and a Consistent Practice Routine

-Discipline and consistency are what separate players who plateau from those who continuously improve at their craft, making the difference between taking action towards reaching their goals instead of leaving their goals as simply a wish.
-A structured training schedule should include focused practice sessions with a team at least 2-3 times per week, one form of unstructured play through the week, as well as time for athletic development work, injury prevention, and recovery.
+Discipline and consistency are what separate players who plateau from those who continuously take action towards reaching their goals instead of leaving their goals as wishes.
+A structured training schedule should include training sessions with a team at least 2-3 times per week, 2-3 days of unstructured play per week, as well as time for athletic development work, injury prevention, and recovery.

-The key to practicing consistently is showing up even when motivation is low and understanding that regular practice with proper focus yields better results than random intense training sessions.
-Small wins from consistent practice compound over time, transforming you into a better soccer player in a faster time, if you’re doing the right things correctly on and off the field.
+The key to practicing consistently is showing up even when motivation is low and understanding that regular practice with a proper plan gives better results than random intense training sessions.
+Small wins from consistent practice compound over time, transforming you into a better soccer player in a faster time.

 Train Smarter, Not Harder, and Find Your Talent

 To do the right things on and off the field means to train smarter not harder.
-Training smarter means maximizing your development by focusing on quality over quantity and addressing both on-field and off-field factors that impact your performance as a soccer player.
+Training smarter means maximizing your development by focusing on quality over quantity and improving everything that affects performance on and off the field.

-This is much different from mindlessly working hard for the sake of working hard without a real sense of direction.
-On the pitch, smart training involves practicing consistently with game-like scenarios, training at match speed, and using other training methods like barefoot training, fascia training, and physical training to improve your touch and ball control.
+This is much different from mindlessly working hard for the sake of working hard without a plan.
+On the pitch, smart training involves practicing consistently with game-like scenarios, training at match speed, and using other training methods like barefoot training.

-Off the field, smart training is made up of optimizing your sleep, nutrition, hydration, EMF exposure, and overall recovery.
-By taking care of these areas, you create the foundation needed to fully tap into your unique strengths and abilities—making it easier to discover and develop the talents that set you apart in the field.
+Off the field, smart training is made up of the right athletic training, injury prevention work, and optimizing your sleep, nutrition, hydration, EMF exposure, and overall recovery.
+By taking care of these areas, you create the foundation needed to fully tap into your unique strengths and abilities, which makes it easier to find your talent.

-Every single player has unique strengths and abilities based on their physical attributes and playing style that make them special on the field, such as natural dribbling, exceptional passing vision, shooting accuracy, or tactical understanding of the game.
-Your job as a developing soccer player is to experiment with different playing styles, positions, and roles to discover what you do best, then build your game around that core strength while maintaining solid basic skills.
+Every single player has unique strengths and abilities based on their physical and mental attributes and playing style that make them special on the field.
+Your job as a developing soccer player is to experiment with different playing styles, positions, and roles to discover what you do best, then build your game around that core strength while still improving other skills of the game.

-To find your talent, expose yourself to various game situations by playing in different formations, competing against different levels of opposition, analyzing footage, and actively seeking feedback from coaches and teammates who can observe your performance objectively.
-Once you identify your standout traits, sharpen these skills like a weapon and let them become your trademark on the field, giving you the confidence to make an impact during competitive play.
+To find your talent, expose yourself to as many variations of the game, compete against different levels of opposition, analyze footage, and actively seek feedback from coaches and teammates who can observe your performance objectively.
+Once you identify your standout traits, sharpen these skills like a weapon and let them become your trademark on the field.

 Master the Basic Skills of the Game

-Focused training on these fundamental skills through team training, small-sided games, and solo soccer drills will create the solid foundation needed to execute more advanced techniques consistently during a game.
+Focused training on these fundamental skills through team training, small-sided games, and solo training drills will give you a strong base / foundation as a soccer player.

 Play in Different Environments and Formats

-The best way to accelerate your soccer progress is by playing regularly and exposing yourself to different game formats that challenge different aspects of the game, such as:
+The best way to improve at the game is to play the game.
+This means playing regularly and exposing yourself to different game formats that challenge different aspects of the game, such as:

 Improve your Mental Toughness

-Mental toughness is another trait that separates good players from great ones, helping you stay focused, resilient, and confident during high-pressure situations on the field.
-Developing mental resilience involves setting both short-term goals and long-term goals while tracking your progress to stay motivated through the inevitable ups and downs of your soccer journey.
+Mental toughness is another trait that separates great players from good one.
+Developing mental resilience involves setting both short-term goals and long-term goals while tracking your progress to stay motivated through the inevitable ups and downs of soccer.

-Train your mind like you train your body through visualization, meditation, and positive self-talk and body language, because the players who stay mentally strong are the ones who rise when the pressure is highest and can maintain peak performance throughout an entire match.
+Train your mind like you train your body through visualization, meditation, journaling, reading, positive self-talk and positive body language, because the players who stay mentally strong are the ones who rise when the pressure is highest and can maintain peak performance throughout an entire match.

 Improve your Physical Fitness and Athleticism